 Type of Plant: Herbaceous perennial.

-Flowers: White flowers, 4mm in diameter, each with 4 petals.
-The inflorescence is a terminal corymb and tends to be umbrella shaped.
-It may reach up to 120mm in diameter.
+Flowers: White flowers, 4 mm in diameter, each with 4 petals.
+The inflorescence is a terminal corymb (flower cluster) and tends to be umbrella shaped.
+It may reach up to 120 mm in diameter.
+Flowers appear October and November.

 Fruit/Seed: The fruits divide into two compartments, each containing one seed.
 Germinability of fresh seed is very high.